ubuntuslave/control-pianobar-osx/README.md

 This is a fork from [control-pianobar](http://bruce-connor.github.io/control-pianobar/) that I hacked a little bit in order to make it work with [pianobar](http://6xq.net/projects/pianobar/) and *Growl* in OS X

-**UPDATE 12/29/15:** I've improved support in El Capitan by porting zenity to the seemingly-better-supported CocoaDialog.
+**UPDATE 12/29/15:** Improved support in El Capitan by porting zenity to the seemingly-better-supported [CocoaDialog](http://mstratman.github.io/cocoadialog/).

 The original project can be found at [http://bruce-connor.github.io/control-pianobar/](http://bruce-connor.github.io/control-pianobar/).